Monday, October 24, 2016

 “why don’t you write again?”

 The text came through in the midst of a commonplace, daily conversation with my friend Christina.
 We had been discussing dating sites and my recent sense of lethargy for romantic and work life.
 “I’m thinking about starting back up the blog,” I wrote back, realizing the truth behind the statement as I typed it.
-The idea sprang to the front of my mind, like a quiet overlooked student’s raised hand.
+The idea crystallized in my mind, like replacing a bulb that lit up a shadowy corner of a room that had been overlooked .
 And there it sat for months, popping up now and then while I continued to go on with my life--making breakfast, sharing wine with Beth on a Tuesday, sending one last email at work as my stomach growled for dinner, sleeping past 6 am spin class again—doing everything but starting back up the blog.

-The blog world was different back then.
+The blog world was different when this site was born.
 The height of my commitment to it coincided with the Blog Bubble, when the word became common vernacular among 20-something girls and a handful of my friends maintained lifestyle and fashion sites to varying of success.
 It was my enthusiastic attempt at venturing into the world of a writer, a path tread clear by those whose years of hard work was just starting to pay off.
 Coupled with a handful of freelance jobs, the blog cemented writing as a daily priority—a passion that was finally paying me.
-But the work started to feel hollow, and the delivery was slowly driven less by my internal drive and more by external expectations—those with the checks, those behind the comments and competition.
+But the work started to feel hollow, and the delivery was slowly driven less by my internal drive and more by external expectations—of those with the checks, of those behind the comments and competition.

-Somewhere far way, in another fairytale land, there’s a charming cottage where girls and boys discover the directional career force that fulfills their hearts’ desire.
+Somewhere far way, in a fairy tale land, there’s a charming cottage where girls and boys discover the directional career force that fulfills their hearts’ desire.
 Presented as a set of Russian dolls, children gradually reveal wooden figurines of decreasing size until they land upon the core of their being—the purpose that drives the gears of daily life.
-“Let’s see here…brooke…brooke…here you are!” the tiny white-haired shop-owner would exclaim as she handed over my set.
+“Let’s see...here you are!” the tiny white-haired shop-owner would exclaim as she handed over my set.
 “Ahh, the connector,” she’d remark as I uncovered my first and largest cover.
 Caretaker, reader, fixer, teacher.
-Each piece would be revealed until the tiniest center presented itself proud, quiet and clear: writer.
+Each piece would be revealed until the tiniest center presented itself proud, quiet and clear: the writer.

 If a career is like a bank account, I’ve invested a sizable deposit into my current industry, and the interest has accumulated attractively.
 Transferring those funds is an idea consistently weighing on my mind-- even with the possible losses presented, the potential of personal internal gain promises larger reward.
 “Aren’t you always looking for something new?” my friend Joe asked about my career search when we caught up after months of not seeing each other.
 “No,” I said.
 “I’m looking for something right.”

 A large part of my personality makeup comes down to trusting my instincts.
-As a favorite quote says: “When faced with a choice of yes or no, always make the decision that feels like freedom.”
+As one of my favorite quotes (of whom I cannot find the source of anymore) says: “When faced with a choice of yes or no, always make the choice that feels like freedom.”
 What I know now is that the daily decisions in one’s life are just as important as the seemingly world-altering ones.
 In many cases, as time goes by they end up being one and the same.
 Finding my dream job this instant falls out of my control, but pursuing my purpose with the intent of being true to myself is a daily decision I can make on my own accord.

 And so I return to writing as a daily dose of freedom--an act that beats yes against my chest consistently.
 Patiently.
 Firmly.
 A practice kept up not because it pays or because it pleases someone, but because it brings me to life, grounds me, clarifies my identity to my self and the world.
 Word by word, I ink out the story of my life and where it leads me before I even know the plot.